How to “Celebrate” Equal Pay Day

 Equal Pay Day is the symbolic day when women’s earnings “catch up” to men’s earnings from the previous year.
 It’s also a powerful occasion to raise awareness about and organize action around the gender pay gap in your community.
 We need your help to organize AAUW Equal Pay Day activities in all 50 states!

-What You Should Know about AAUW and Equal Pay Policy and the Gender Pay Gap
+What You Should Know about Equal Pay Policy and the Gender Pay Gap

-Despite the Equal Pay Act, the wage gap persists; women are typically paid just 80 cents on average for every dollar paid to men — and that number has barely budged in a decade.
+Despite the Equal Pay Act, the gender pay gap persists; women are typically paid just 80 cents for every dollar paid to men — and that number has barely budged in a decade.
 Although enforcement of the Equal Pay Act and other civil rights laws has helped to narrow the gender pay gap, these actions only cover segments of the American working population, and many important protections are not yet codified in law.
 Moreover, there are numerous other reasons for discrimination and pay disparity that must be addressed.

 Think 80 cents is bad?
-The pay gap is even worse for women of color.
-AAUW also observes Asian American Women’s Equal Pay Day in March, African American Women’s Equal Pay Day in August, Native American Women’s Equal Pay Day in September, and Latina Equal Pay Day in October.
+The pay gap is even worse for some women of color.
+AAUW also observes equal pay days throughout the year focusing on Asian American, African American, Native American, and Latina women.

 6 Easy Ideas for Marking Equal Pay Day